ccollicutt/ccollicutt.github.io/_posts/2019-05-17-install-a-rootkit-for-testing.md

 ## WARNING

 Obviously this is a rootkit.
 Don't install it on your local machine.
 Get a temporary, disposable virtual machine.
+Also, please review the code in the rootkit files.
+You've been warned!

 ## Install